 - Attend webinars or online workshops related to remote work to learn more about the field and meet potential employers or mentors

-- Follow companies you’re interested in on social media to learn about job openings and company culture
+- Follow companies of interest on social media to learn about job openings and company culture

 Gaining practical experience through internships or volunteer work can be an effective way to break into remote work without prior experience.